pulp/pulpproject.org/pulp-squeezer.md

 toc: false
 ---

 Pulp Squeezer, formerly known as Pulp Ansible Modules, is a collection of Ansible modules that you can use to manage Pulp.

-Previously, you could use Ansible modules only to manage File content in Pulp.
-With this release, you can fetch, upload, organize, and distribute File, Ansible, and Python content.
+You can fetch, upload, organize, and distribute File, Ansible, Python, Container, Debian and RPM content.

-Installing collections with `ansible-galaxy` is only supported in Ansible 2.9 and higher.

 Check out Pulp Squeezer on [Ansible Galaxy](https://galaxy.ansible.com/pulp/squeezer).